CDMayberry/ringteki/docs/initial-setup.md

 We have a doc for implementing new cards: https://github.com/gryffon/ringteki/blob/master/docs/implementing-cards.md

 In some cases a new card has similiar function to a pre-existing card.
 If so it's usually best to use that card as a basis for the new card.
-Always check for any cards similiar cards, it can speed up the process immensely.
+Always check for any similiar cards, it can speed up the process immensely.

 That should have you setup and able to start writing code, I'll update this later when I have more time about commiting, pull-requests, etc.